Nadas is founded by Ahu Kopan and Jessica Sim.

 Ahu is a co-founder and co-director of NADAS Istanbul.

 Jess is passionate about ecology, committed to developing creative communication methods to address climate change and inspire more mindful living.
 Jess holds an MA in International Performance Research from the University of Warwick and University of Amsterdam, and a BA in contemporary dance from the London Contemporary Dance School.
 She is also a Creative Climate Leader.
-Jess is a co-founder of CIRCUIT, and co-director between 2016 - 2018.
+Jess is a co-founder of CIRCUIT, and was co-director between 2016 - 2018.
 She has also worked as a curator and artist, including projects Museum of Garbage by FLYING roots and Şehir Ezmesi / City Paste.
 Jess has been living in Istanbul since January 2015.

 Jess is a co-founder and co-director of NADAS Istanbul.